An Extended Newton-type Algorithm for $\ell_2$-Regularized Sparse Logistic Regression and Its Efficiency for Classifying Large-scale Datasets: Conclusion

 \section{Conclusion}

-In this paper, we considered the sparsity constrained logistic regression (\ref{SLR}), which is a nonliner combinatorial problem.
-Despite the NP-hardness, we benefited from its nice properties of objective function and introduced the strong $\tau$-stationary point as a optimality condition of (\ref{SLR}).
-This contributed to a stationary equation, which can be efficiently solved by Newton method.
-It turned out that our proposed method \FNSLR\ has a relatively low computational complexity in each step because only a small linear equation system with $s$ variables and $s$ equations need to be solved to update the Newton direction.
-We further established its quadratic convergence to a strong $\tau$-stationary point and showed termination within finite steps.
-It is worth mentioning that we reasonably extended the classical Newton method for solving unconstrained problems to sparsity constrained logistic regression.
-The numerical performance against several state-of-the-art methods demonstrated that \FNSLR\ is remarkably efficient and competitive in solving (\ref{SLR}), especially in large scale settings.
+Despite the NP-hardness of the sparsity constrained logistic regression (\ref{SLR-L2}), we benefited from its nice properties of the objective function and introduced the $\tau$-stationary point as an optimality condition.
+This can be converted to an equation system that makes the Newton method effective.
+Since an order $s$ (which is far smaller than $p$) principal sub-matrix of the whole Hessian of the objective function is taken into account in each step, the proposed method \NSLR\ has a relatively low computational complexity.
+The success in acquiring the global convergence stems from the realization of the Armijo-type line search in the method.
+What is more, the generated sequence also converges to a $\tau$-stationary point quadratically, which well justifies the outstanding performance of \NSLR\ theoretically.
+It is worth mentioning that we reasonably extended the classical Newton method for solving unconstrained and continuous problems to the sparsity constrained logistic regression.
+The numerical performance against several state-of-the-art methods demonstrated that \NSLR\ is remarkably efficient and competitive, especially in large scale settings.

-A drawback of \FNSLR\ is that the starting point is required to be close enough to its limit to establish the quadratic convergence results.
-A potential way to compensate this is to adopt a line search scheme (see \cite{yuan2017newton} for example), which would guarantee that the generated sequence by \FNSLR\ converges to its limit, because of this, the closeness to the limit of the starting point is no more demanded.
-We leave this as a future research.

-\acks{We would like to acknowledge support for this project from the National Natural Science Foundation of China (11431002) and the 111 project of China (B16002).
-We are also very grateful to Prof. Xiao-Tong Yuan for sharing with us their excellent package {\tt NTGP}.}